 Public relations is not a tool for selling things.
 We do not make direct sales in public relations; we are not sales people.
 The problem that public relations solves is a lack of awareness and trust, not a lack of conversion or revenue.
 If conversion is the problem, fix that with better sales training or better marketing.
 Do we help generate awareness of a product or service which eventually leads to a sale?
 Yes.
 Do we help build confidence in a brand to nurture or ease the selling process?
 Yes.
 Do we help drive traffic to your website and assist in conversions?
 Yes.

-The Impact of PR
+The impact of PR

-This leads to the next question, “what is the impact of public relations if we don’t sell things?”.
+This leads to the next question, “what is the impact of public relations if we don’t sell things?”
 The reason we struggle to answer this question, as an industry, is because we are unwilling to invest in the tools, techniques, and strategies that lead to sound, effective measurement.

 We use digital marketing tools in public relations to assess the quantitative impact of PR activity.
 We look at impressions, unique monthly visitors, website traffic, social media engagements, website form submissions, organic search keywords – every form of quantitative data available to us.
 There’s nothing wrong with quantitative data, especially if you want to answer the question, “what happened?”.